open-forest-observatory/ofo-argo/README.md

 * Project = your js2 allocation name
 * Region = IU
 * Type a deployment name (e.g., jgillan-test-0618)
-* Make sure you are using Ubuntu22
+* Featured Ubuntu24
 * Choose the number of instances.
 This should be a miminum of 3 VMs.
 One VM will be the master (does no work), the other two will be workers.
 * Choose the size of the VMs.
 It is recommended to start with `g3.medium` which has a gpu for each instance.
 GPUs are useful for accelerating some steps of the metashape pipeline.
-Having a GPU for the master instance seems wasteful, so we can `resize` the master instance later in Exosphere.
+Because the master node does no processing, it doesn't need to be GPU.
+After launch, you can resize to CPU using Exophere interface.
+* Under Advanced Settings, specify to use a boot volume with 60 GB of storage.
+This will allow you to later resize the nodes to the smaller flavors.
+(If you leave the default of “local volume”, you will be unable to later resize any nodes to m3.quad or smaller.)

 <img width="400" alt="cacao_parameters" src="https://github.com/user-attachments/assets/bb34c732-311d-4710-beba-19da1d3c0ad7" />